-Revenues from our wireless value-added services have become a smaller component of our overall revenues in the last three years.
-Revenues from wireless value-added services and others accounted for 16.9%, 4.4% and 3.4% of total net revenues in 2004, 2005 and 2006, respectively.
+Revenues from wireless value-added services and others accounted for 4.4%, 3.4% and 3.0% of total net revenues in 2005, 2006 and 2007, respectively.
 Nonetheless, we intend to continue promoting SMS and non-SMS wireless services which have a strong tie-in with the NetEase websites, such as matchmaking community, photo album sharing and e-mail.